Mingding Doctrine

 (34:10)

 1. The teacher mentioned in the course that we are a loving whole, and whether we can pass on God's love depends entirely on the pastoral relationship.
-How can this sentence be better understood?
+How can this statement be better understood?
 (Xiaonai)

 2. Teacher, if a pastor has the heart of a parent, does it depend on the extent of the relationship with each person being served?
 (Ruying)

-4. Teacher, does someone who has some discernment of good and evil still need to build a relationship?
+4. Teacher, does someone who has some discernment of good and evil still need to establish a relationship?
 If a pastoral relationship needs to be established, how should it be done?
 What are some good ways to build a relationship?
 (Ma Xile)

 (40:10)